About this article

-TLS X.509 cryptographic certificates are used to encrypt and secure the communication channels between the Templafy Email Signature Server and Exchange Online server over SMTP and Exchange Web Services.
+This article describes how to generate certificates to be used to encrypt the communication between Templafy Email Signature Server and Exchange Online.

 Prerequisites